What is the meaning of Easter?

 Jesus could have stopped the process at any time.
 Angels could have rescued him.
 But he persevered because his love for people was greater than the pain he felt.

 After he died, Jesus was taken down from the cross and his body was placed in a dark tomb.
 It was sealed up and guarded from the outside.
-All of Saturday, Jesus’ followers lived in a shadow of darkness, confusion and grief.
+All of Saturday, Jesus’ followers felt devasted, afraid, disappointed, uncertain and hopeless.

 But Jesus is “The Light [that] shines in the darkness” (John 1:5, NLV).
 The darkness of Good Friday did not overcome the light of God.
 Because there was a resurrection.